Geometric Tattoos

 Common questions

-- How much does geometry cost compared to other styles?
+- How much does a geometric mandala cost compared to other styles?

-- Yes — 'geo-realism' is a growing style where precise geometric elements frame or intersect a realistic subject.
+- Yes — 'geo-realism' is a growing aesthetic in 2026, where precise geometric elements frame, intersect, or break apart a realistic subject.
+The combination requires an artist comfortable in both styles, which is a smaller set than artists comfortable in one.